 This is a pretty simple day trading Forex strategy that specialises in looking for strong price moves paired with high volumes and trading in the direction of the move.
 A high level of human discipline is required in momentum trading to be able to wait for the best opportunity to enter a position, and solid control to keep focus and spot the exit signal.

-Day trading is often advertised as the quickest way to make money in Forex trading.
+Day trading is often advertised as the quickest way to make a return on your investment in Forex trading.
 However, what the the adverts fail to mention is that it's the most difficult strategy to master.
 As a result, many beginner traders try and fail.

 Through years of learning and gaining experience, a professional trader may develop a personal strategy for Forex day trading.